-West Texas A&M University (WTAMU) and the Texas A&M Veterinary Education, Research & Outreach (VERO) Center received a four-year, $243,500 grant from the USDA’s National Institute of Food and Agriculture (USDA-NIFA).
-Project director Dee Griffin, DVM, and co-director Dan Posey, DVM, both Texas A&M College of Veterinary Medicine & Biomedical Sciences faculty, relocated to WTAMU to establish the partnership between CVM and WTAMU
+West Texas A&M University (WTAMU) and the Texas A&M Veterinary Education, Research & Outreach (VERO) Center received a four-year, $243,500 grant from the USDA National Institute of Food and Agriculture (USDA-NIFA).
+Project director Dee Griffin, DVM, and co-director Dan Posey, DVM, both Texas A&M College of Veterinary Medicine & Biomedical Sciences faculty, relocated to WTAMU to establish the partnership between CVM and WTAMU.

-The grant funding will be used to support the development and initiation of seven veterinary-centered programs, including:
+The USDA grant funding will be used to support the development and initiation of seven veterinary-centered programs at VERO, including:

 1) developing fourth-year veterinary student rural clinical training externships;

 2) developing summer working internships for Texas A&M College of Veterinary Medicine & Biomedical Sciences (CVM) veterinary students finishing their first or second years;

 3) supporting CVM veterinary food animal student mentoring for all students interested in food animal practice;

 4) supporting an annual rural veterinary practice and livestock operations tour for selected third-year CVM veterinary students;

 5) aggressively recruiting qualified students with rural backgrounds;

 6) recruiting outstanding rural students from 4-H and FFA programs to consider a veterinary career;